pietrodn/middleware-exe/README.md

 ### pthread

-Contains multithreaded C code that uses the native *pthread+ library*.
+Contains multithreaded C code that uses the native *pthread library*.

 How to build: `make`